PopicLab/insilicoSV/docs/use_cases.md

 ### Example 2 - Custom SVs
 Custom SVs can be specified by manually describing the desired variant with the grammatical notation described in [SV grammar](sv_grammar.md).
-Note that for custom SVs the length_ranges of the letters AND the dispersions must be provided in their order of apparition from left to right.
+Note that for custom SVs the length_ranges of the letters AND the dispersions must be provided in their order of appearance from left to right.
 Note that the same number of dispersions must appear in the lhs and the rhs.
 An example input config is given below:
 ```yaml